Docker-Hub-frolvlad/docker-alpine-glibc/README.md

 proprietary projects compiled against glibc (e.g. OracleJDK, Anaconda) work on Alpine.

-This image includes some quirks to make [glibc](https://www.gnu.org/software/libc/) work side by side with musl libc (default in Apline Linux). glibc packages for Alpine Linux are prepared by [Andy Shinn](https://github.com/andyshinn) and the releases are published in [andyshinn/alpine-pkg-glibc](https://github.com/andyshinn/alpine-pkg-glibc) github repo.
+This image includes some quirks to make [glibc](https://www.gnu.org/software/libc/) work side by side with musl libc (default in Alpine Linux). glibc packages for Alpine Linux are prepared by [Andy Shinn](https://github.com/andyshinn) and the releases are published in [andyshinn/alpine-pkg-glibc](https://github.com/andyshinn/alpine-pkg-glibc) github repo.